-Following the introduction of the New Police Pension Scheme on 6 April 2006, the Police Service of Northern Ireland (PSNI) administered two pension schemes for police officers during 2014-15.
-Both of these Schemes, the older Police Pension (now referred to as the 'closed' scheme) and the new Police Pension Scheme (or 'new' scheme), are included in the Police Pension Accounts.
-Both Schemes are unfunded defined benefit schemes.
+The PSNI administers three pension schemes for police officers.
+The Police Pension Scheme 1987 (now referred to as the 'closed' scheme), the new Police Pension Scheme 2006 (or 'new' scheme), and from 1 April 2015 the 2015 Police Pension Scheme (or 'CARE' scheme).
+All Schemes are unfunded defined benefit schemes.